 Step 1: Cleaning of Shell Cordovan shoes

 As far as lace-up shoes are concerned, take the laces out of the shoes.
-Brush off the leather with the Burgol Horsehair Brush 15 mm hair length.
+Brush off the leather with the Burgol Luxury Dirt Brush.
 Water-soluble dirt can be wiped off with a moistened Burgol Polishing Cloth.

 Especially new shoes can have a white coating on the surface after a change in temperature.
 This is not dirt or mould, it is grease that leaks from the leather.
 You can simply wipe it off with a cloth.